BREASTFEEDING/CHESTFEEDING WITH MATERNAL/PARENTAL HEALTH CONDITIONS

 4. Peer support from others with similar disabilities

-Parents with disabilities spend longer in hospital, and those with mental health and learning disabilities receive more postnatal midwife contact so there is ample opportunity to provide intensive breastfeeding support.
+Mothers with disabilities spend longer in hospital, and those with mental health and learning disabilities receive more postnatal midwife contact so there is ample opportunity to provide intensive breastfeeding/chestfeeding support.

 1. Lack of flexibility and understanding from breastfeeding supporters, or lack of support offered